 - Data visualization and data migration

-Moreover, your role as a data architect, will be of more importance as many businesses are now turning to data architects than a data analyst or a database engineer.
-A data architects with the skills to integrate data from different sources is the need of the hour.
-As a data architect, you will play a important role working closely with users, system designers, and developers.
+Moreover, your influence as a data architect will continue to grow, as many businesses are now turning to data architects (more than data analysts or database engineers) to integrate and apply data from different sources.
+As a data architect, you will play an essential role in working closely with users, system designers, and developers.

-Report from Market Research forecasts that the Hadoop market will grow at a compound annual growth rate (CAGR) of 58 percent through 2022 and that it will be worth more than $1 billion by 2020.
-IBM too believes so strongly in open source Big Data tools that it assigned 3,500 researchers to work on Apache Spark, a tool that is part of the Hadoop ecosystem.
+A report from Market Research forecasts that the Hadoop market will grow at a compound annual growth rate (CAGR) of 58 percent through 2022 and that it will be worth more than $1 billion by 2020.
+IBM, too, believes so strongly in open source Big Data tools that it assigned 3,500 researchers to work on Apache Spark, a tool that is part of the Hadoop ecosystem.

-In a field as technical and ultra-competitive as Big Data and Hadoop, acquiring an accredited, globally-recognized professional certification may be the best way to not only learn the ins and outs of the domain, but to also back it up with authoritative validation.
+In a field as technical and ultra-competitive as Big Data and Hadoop, you are acquiring an accredited, globally-recognized professional certification may be the best way to not only learn the ins and outs of the domain but to also back it up with authoritative validation.

-The infographic above has laid out a series of learning paths to guide you in your journey!
+The infographic at the top of this article lays out a series of learning paths to guide you in your journey.

-The best way to begin is by taking up a Big Data and Hadoop Developer certification course.
-This course is aimed at enabling professionals to take up assignments in Big Data.
+The best way to begin is by taking the Big Data and Hadoop Developer certification course.
+This course is aimed at enabling professionals to engage in assignments in Big Data.
 Beyond covering the concepts of Hadoop 2.7, the course provides hands-on training in Big Data and Hadoop and involves candidates in projects that require the implementation of Big Data and Hadoop concepts.

 Once you finish this course, you will have a thorough knowledge of MapReduce, HDFS, Pig, Hive, Hbase, Zookeeper, Flume, and Sqoop.

-Software Developers and Architects, Analytics Professionals, Data Management Professionals, Business Intelligence Professionals, Project Managers, Aspiring Data Scientists, and anyone with a keen interest in Big Data Analytics – including graduates – can benefit hugely from this course.
+Software developers and architects, analytics professionals, data management professionals, business intelligence professionals, project managers, aspiring data scientists, and anyone with a keen interest in Big Data Analytics – including graduates – can benefit significantly from this course.

-What next?
+What comes next?
 Apache Spark and Scala.
-This is aimed at equipping aspirants with skills involved in real-time processing of Hadoop.
+This course is aimed at equipping aspirants with skills involved in the real-time processing of Hadoop.

-Apache Spark is an open source cluster computing framework that helps in data “transformation” and “mapping” concepts.
-This framework works well with Scala or “Scalable Language”, which is a preferred workhorse language for server systems that are mission-critical in nature.
+Apache Spark is an open-source cluster computing framework that supports data “transformation” and “mapping” concepts.
+This framework works well with Scala (or “Scalable Language,”), which is a preferred workhorse language for server systems that are mission-critical.

-- MongoDB: MongoDB is a cross-platform document-oriented database that helps in data modelling, ingestion, query and sharing, data replication and more.
+- MongoDB: MongoDB is a cross-platform document-oriented database that supports data modeling, ingestion, query and sharing, data replication, and more.
 It is the most popular NoSQL database in the industry.

-A certification course in MongoDB should be able to build your expertise in writing Java and Node JS applications using MongoDB; improve your skills in Replication and Sharding of data so you can optimize read/write performance; teach you installation, configuration, and maintenance of a MongoDB environment; and develop your proficiency in MongoDB configuration, backup methods, as well as monitoring and operational strategies.
+A certification course in MongoDB will build your expertise in writing Java and Node JS applications using MongoDB; improve your skills in replication and sharing of data so you can optimize read/write performance; teach you installation, configuration, and maintenance of a MongoDB environment; and develop your proficiency in MongoDB configuration, backup methods, and monitoring and operational strategies.

 It will also give you experience in creating and managing different types of indexes in MongoDB for query execution, and offer you a deeper understanding of managing DB Notes, replica set, and Master-Slave concepts.

 - Cassandra: Apache Cassandra is an open-source distributed database management system that works on the “master-and-slave” mechanism.
-Cassandra is best while working on write-heavy applications.
+Cassandra works best with write-heavy applications.

-A certification course in Apache Cassandra should include details on the fundamentals of Big Data and NoSQL databases; Cassandra and its features; the architecture and data model of Cassandra; installation, configuration, and monitoring of Cassandra; and Hadoop ecosystem of products around Cassandra.
+A certification course in Apache Cassandra will include details on the fundamentals of Big Data and NoSQL databases; Cassandra and its features; the architecture and data model of Cassandra; installation, configuration, and monitoring of Cassandra; and the Hadoop ecosystem of products around Cassandra.

-This course will give you a good understanding on ingesting and processing of real-time events with Storm, and the fundamentals of Trident extension to Apache Storm.
-Knowledge of grouping and data insertion in Apache Storm is essential.
-Plus, an understanding the fundamentals of Storm interfaces with Kafka, Cassandra, and Java.
+This course will give you a thorough understanding of ingesting and processing real-time events with Storm, and the fundamentals of Trident extensions to Apache Storm.
+You’ll learn about grouping and data insertion in Apache Storm and develop an understanding of the fundamentals of Storm interfaces with Kafka, Cassandra, and Java.

-Apache Kafka is an open source Apache project, whose highlight is that it’s a high-performance real-time messaging system that can process millions of messages per second.
+Apache Kafka is an open-source Apache project, highlighted by the fact that it’s a high-performance real-time messaging system that can process millions of messages per second.
 It provides a distributed and partitioned messaging system and is highly fault-tolerant.

 Before you begin, you’ve got to have a good grasp of Kafka architecture, installation, interfaces, and configuration.

-The advantageous edge Impala would provide is the ability to query data in Apache Hadoop and skip the time-consuming steps of loading and recognizing data.
-Plus, you will be able to gain knowledge of Data base, SQL, data warehouse and other data base programming languages.
+Impala provides advantages in its ability to query data in Apache Hadoop and skip the time-consuming steps of loading and recognizing data.
+You will also be able to gain knowledge of databases, SQL, data warehouse, and other database programming languages.

-With that, you will be able to reach your destination as a Big Data Professional.
-On your way, you will develop a comprehensive understanding of the overall IT landscape and the multitude of technologies, and above all, you will be able to analyze how different technologies work together.
+Following this path will enable you to reach your destination as a Big Data Professional.
+On your way, you will develop a comprehensive understanding of the overall IT landscape and its multitude of technologies, and above all, you will be able to analyze how different technologies work together.
 There is a lot to absorb on your way, but patience and hard work will reward you with the data architect job of tomorrow.